herrlich10/psykit/README.rst

 Installation
 ============

+The most convenient way to install ``psykit`` is via the "Plugin/packages manager" of Psychopy GUI interface.
+After opening the "Plugins & Packages" dialog, go to the "Packages" tab, click "Open PIP terminal", execute "pip install psykit".
+If you want to upgrade an existing installation, execute "pip install -U psykit".

-If you installed PsychoPy via the standalone installer, download and unzip the ``psykit`` source code and copy the package folder into the applicaton folder:
+If you installed PsychoPy via the standalone installer, it is also possible to download and unzip the ``psykit`` source code and copy the package folder into the applicaton folder:

 - For macOS: "/Applications/PsychoPy.app/Contents/Resources/lib/python3.8/psykit"
 - For Windows: "C:\\Program Files\\PsychoPy\\Lib\\site-packages\\psykit"